Protests engulf west Iraq as Anbar rises against Maliki

 Among the protesters, there is an attempt to defuse the sectarian dynamic before it sets in.
 But suspicion is deeply rooted.

 As they shared stories about intermarriages, tribal ties, and ordinary people getting along, one activist broke ranks and lashed out at the Sadrists.

 "They're also loyal to Iran," he said.
-"Do you really want to allow Moqtada to use our movement in order to gain ground in his struggle with Maliki?"'Iraq is not Syria'
+"Do you really want to allow Moqtada to use our movement in order to gain ground in his struggle with Maliki?"

 The protest movement in Anbar poses a significant challenge to the government's authority, and Mr Maliki has responded with mixed signals.